paulbradshaw/dealingwithdocuments/README.md

 * [The Archive Network](https://thearchive.network/) - for creating personal and publishable archives, handles filetypes such as emails etc. Currently in closed beta.
 * [Evernote](https://evernote.com/) (organisation, sharing, OCR and tagging)
 * Programming languages open up other ways of dealing with text.
 For example, you can search documents using **command line** and **regex**, convert PDFs in **Python** using the library `pdftoxml`, or use tools like sentiment analysis and Natural Language Processing (NLP).
 The free ebook [Text Mining With R](https://www.tidytextmining.com/) explains some techniques.
+* [CSV Match](https://github.com/maxharlow/csvmatch) is one tool for fuzzy matching.

 Other tools are bookmarked at [https://pinboard.in/u:paulbradshaw/t:text+tools](https://pinboard.in/u:paulbradshaw/t:text+tools)